 After 18 months of intense work, dialogue and debate, the Committee to House the Bay Area (CASA), sponsored by the Metropolitan Transportation Commission (MTC), finalized and approved its Compact to respond to the housing crisis confronting the nine-county Bay Area.
 Built on the framework of the “3Ps” — Protection for renters, Preservation of existing affordable homes, and Production of more homes to meet the broad spectrum of need – the CASA Compact contains ten elements.
-The objective of working with state legislators to translate the Compact elements into individual pieces of State Legislation began in 2019.
+The CASA Compact brings together regional perspectives that have often diverged in the past to forge a consensus that the Bay Area’s housing crisis will not be solved by working within the status quo.
+Beginning in 2019, SV@Home and CASA partners began working with state legislators to translate the Compact elements into individual pieces of State Legislation.

 The ten elements of the CASA Compact include:

 - Just cause for eviction: After a tenant has lived in a building for at least 12 months, they would no longer be vulnerable to arbitrary evictions.
 They could still get evicted if they fail to pay the rent, violate the rental agreement, create a nuisance or engage in illegal activity, if the owner is moving in or removing the building from the rental market, the building is unsafe or for demolition.

 - Emergency rent cap: Rent increases would be capped region-wide at the consumer price index plus 5 percent, per year.
 There are some exceptions for passing along the capital cost of repairs to renters or if the landlord had not raised the rent in prior years.
 The emergency period would last for 15 years.